grahama1970/codex/docs/slash-commands.md

 # Slash Commands (MVP)

 Codex supports simple “slash commands” that you can type as a one‑line input beginning with `/`.
-They are handled locally (no model call) and are available in non‑interactive `exec` mode; TUI wiring can follow.
+They are handled locally (no model call) and are available in both non‑interactive `exec` mode and in the TUI.

 Example: